julian-molina/Documentation/_data/trading_engine.md

 profit_loss: "Profit loss is the difference between the balance at the end and the balance at the beginning of a certain period, given by the context."

-roi: "ROI is a ratio that compares the profit loss with the cost of the investment, expressed as a percentage."
+ROI: "ROI is a ratio that compares the profit loss with the cost of the investment, expressed as a percentage."

 annualized_rate_of_return: "Annualized rate of return is the equivalent ROI scaled to one year."